jameswh3/MW-PowerShell-Toolbox/README.md

-# MW-PowerShell-Toolbox
+# MW-Toolbox

-A collection of scripts that I use as part of my role as a Copilot Solution Engineer.
+A collection of scripts and files that I use as part of my role as a Copilot Solution Engineer.

 ## Environment Configuration